FelipeACXavier/PhD/content/Years/Year 1/ES Schema.md

 > Should system users be considered stakeholders in a reference architecture?

 > [!important]
 > So far, all these steps follow very closely SiMuS (Feitosa et al. 2013, Nakagawa et al. 2014).
-Thus, should we consider simply expanding it and proving its usability for other embedded systems instead of developing a new reference architecture?I do think that we can expand a bit on the @import url('https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.16.9/katex.min.css')device managerdevice\ managerdevice manager﻿ and the @import url('https://cdnjs.cloudflare.com/ajax/libs/KaTeX/0.16.9/katex.min.css')controllercontrollercontroller﻿ by introducing a layered and a micro-kernel pattern.
+Thus, should we consider simply expanding it and proving its usability for other embedded systems instead of developing a new reference architecture?I do think that we can expand a bit on the device manager and the controller by introducing a layered and a micro-kernel pattern.
 This should make the architecture more robust which, in turn, should better support modifications.
-This, of course, is based on the architectures proposed by, for example, Guessi et al. 2015, Heisey et al. 2013, Liu et al. 2020, and Petitjean et al. 2004.Furthermore, as discussed before, it might be interesting to include a layer on top of the controller, or split the controller into micro and macro tasks.
+This, of course, is based on the architectures proposed by, for example, Guessi et al. 2015, Heisey et al. 2013, Liu et al. 2020, and Petitjean et al. 2004.
+Furthermore, as discussed before, it might be interesting to include a layer on top of the controller, or split the controller into micro and macro tasks.

 # Building on the existing architecture